sethmich/sethmich/README.md

 - 👋 Hi, I’m @sethmich
 - 👀 I’m interested in crypto.
-Borderline Bitcoin maxi, but also bullish on Ethereum and Cosmos blockchain.
+Borderline Bitcoin maxi, but also bullish on Ethereum and Cosmos blockchains.
 - 🌱 I’m currently learning finance in college, set to graduate in May 2022.
 - 📫 Twitter - @sethmich
 - 💬 Discord - sethm#0432